jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Enable people to access only the data classified for their clearance level
 - **State machine model**: ensures that all instances of subjects accessing objects are secure
 - **Information flow model**: designed to prevent unauthorized, insecure, or restricted information flow; the Information Flow model is an extension of the state machine concept and serves as the basis of design for both the Biba and Bell-LaPadula models
-- **Noninterference model**: prevents the actions of one subject from affecting the system state or actions of another subject
+- **Noninterference model**: a Non-Interference Security Model ensures that actions taken at a higher security level do not influence or interfere with the observable behavior at a lower security level; prevents the actions of one subject from affecting the system state or actions of another subject
 - **Bell-LaPadula**: Model was established in 1973; the goal is to ensure that information is exposed only to those with the right level of classification
   - Focus is on *confidentiality*
   - **Simple property**: "No read up"